design, cities, physical & social interaction, play

-A Game Developers Conference 2008 Postmortem
+A Game Developers Conference 2008 postmortem

 The 2008 Game Developers Conference was a bit of a confusing experience for me.
 To begin with, I felt out of place.
 Anytime I introduced myself to someone—”I’m an interaction designer, I work freelance”—I would usually get a blank stare.
 (Not many independents making a living in the games industry it seems.)
 At a lot of the talks, I was struck by the huge gap between the practice of UX designers native to the web, and designers working in the games industry.
 I’m generalizing here, but I’ll give some examples: